TarandeepKaur11/weatherapp/README.md

 # weatherapp

 # This is Basic Weather app for cities.
-# Created by Tarandeep Kaur
+# Created by Tarandeep Kaur.